 Depending on your weekly or monthly payment frequency, your net pay calculation may show 48 or 52 working weeks.
 In a monthly illustration, we calculate the average working days to be 20 days per month, so if you work less or more, that will result in your net pay being slightly different.
-The weekly take-home pay illustration, on the other hand, is based on 48 working weeks, taking into account bank holidays and time off work.
+On the other hand, the weekly take-home pay illustration is based on 48 working weeks, taking into account bank holidays and time off work.

 Your annual earnings

 Umbrella pay illustrations are based on an annual income as in the whole tax year on that specific contract.
 As a contractor, your agreement may not last the entire 12 months; you may take time off, go on a holiday etc., and these will all affect your net take-home pay.

 HMRC will assume that your contract rate is what you’ll earn for the whole year.
 For this reason, if you stop working early in the year, you may find that you have been deducted too much tax.
 This can be recovered at the end of the year.

 Most umbrella companies will pay your holidays in advance, meaning that it’s included in your pay.
 If you choose to have your holiday pay accrued, it is retained for a later withdrawal.
 The overall effect on your net pay will be evident as it will miss the additional payment in your pay.